Edwardnam/Walmart-Sales-Forecasting-/README.md

 ---

-## Clarifying Questions & Assumptions
+## Clarifying Questions, Assumptions, and Caveats

 - Store metadata (region, size, demographics) is missing, limiting deeper segmentation.
 - `holidays_flag` is binary and does not distinguish specific holiday types.